bloch-elkouby-lab/website/news_events_gallery/events.md

 ## Upcoming on March 18, 2026:

 Dr. Bloch-Elkouby will present a webinar hosted by the Society for Psychotherapy Research (SPR) titled "Breaking Silos: Why Suicide Prevention and Psychotherapy Research Need Each Other."
-For registration information, please refer to the <a href="https://www.psychotherapyresearch.org/page/SPRWebinars"> SPR webinar website</a>.

 **<a href="https://us02web.zoom.us/meeting/register/orOpfOiMQLqXZWEfuzIY0w"> Zoom Registration Link</a>**